Character Areas and Landmarks

 Bell Tower Ridge

 The highest points in the cemetery are located along a north-south axis known as Bell Tower Ridge, so-called because of the building constructed in 1899 to house a chapel and an office for the cemetery sexton, who lived on the second floor.
 Before the Bell Tower’s construction, a two-story farmhouse stood on the site.
 In the summer of 1864, that farmhouse served as headquarters for Confederate commander John B. Hood during the Battle of Atlanta, which was fought to the east of the cemetery on July 22.

 Today the Bell Tower, which dominates this section of the cemetery, houses the Visitors’ Center and Museum Shop as well as offices of the sexton and the Historic Oakland Foundation.

 Bell Tower ridge is composed entirely of family lots which are larger than those in other sections.
 Numerous elaborate mausoleums with rich architectural details and built in a variety of styles dominate this landscape.
-Members of many of Atlanta’s most prominent white families are buried in this area.
-A monument dedicated to all of Atlanta’s mayors, twenty-seven of whom are buried at Oakland, is also located in this area.
+Members of many of Atlanta’s most prominent families are buried in this area.
+A monument dedicated to all of Atlanta’s mayors, twenty-eight of whom are buried at Oakland, is also located in this area.